sinhrks/daskperiment/docs/source/quickstart.rst

 Quickstart
 ==========

-`daskperiment` is a lightweight tool to perform reproducible machine learning experiment using `Dask`.
+`daskperiment` is a tool to perform reproducible machine learning experiment.
+It allows users to define and manage the history of trials (given parameters, results and execution environment).

+The package is built on `Dask`, a package for parallel computing with task scheduling.
+Each experiment trial is internally expressed as `Dask` computation graph, and can be executed in parallel.

 It can be used in both Jupyter and command line (and also in standard Python interpreter).
 The benefits of daskperiemnt are:

 - User-intuitive.